Disclaimer: I do not own My Little Pony Friendship Is Magic.

 She'd barely finished when words positively exploded out of Pinkie Pie:

 "Oh, it's been tons and tons and tons of fun, even the bits that weren't fun!
-All these stuffy, serious unicorns are so much fun once you loosen them up with a party, and it gets people a lot more involved with their work too!
+All these stuffy, serious unicorn scholars loosen up when you get a party going, and it gets people a lot more involved with their work too!
 I especially liked that show where one unicorn created a magical double of himself – but I only liked it ironically, you know?
 I mean, why would you need a spell for that?
 But what I especially liked was those giant, pony-shaped mechanical contraptions they animated with the power of love!
 It's just too bad one of them went berserk and tried to destroy the city.
 Hmm, I'll have to remember that stomach growl, eye twitch, droopy ears, eye twitch means incoming rampage by giant thing.
 Don't worry though, the city wasn't destroyed!
 Me and Trixie – she's here too, I hope you know that! – went and borrowed the other robots and fought off the bad one, so everything turned out all right!"

 Nopony quite knew what to say to that.
 While Twilight exchanged questioning looks with the others, Spike hastily leafed through his event guide.